ItsTSH/Fake-News-Detection-System/README.md

 ## 🔮 Future Work

 - [ ] Support for multi-language fake news detection
+- [ ] Support for news content along with the title
 - [ ] Integration with browser extensions for real-time checking
 - [ ] Explainable AI features to highlight suspicious text segments
 - [ ] Model versioning and A/B testing infrastructure